What Do You Do with All that Paper?

 Practically Professional

 Examine your motion efficiency.
 Do you have one too many steps in your paperwork system?
 Are you handling a single paper too often before an action is taken?
-Check out the book, Taming the Paper Tiger, to really get your files in tip top shape.
+Check out our 8-week Paper Series, to really get your files in tip top shape.

 It is possible for a self-proclaimed “Clutter Bug” to create action files!
-Read about all the details a reader sent in of tackling her paper clutter here.
+Read all the details or listen to Episode 35 of A to B Podcast.

 p.s.
 Here is the after picture of the paper pile if you are curious.
 Find out how I solved kids’ art clutter here.